-Edited by Jenni123, Charmed, Nate Pepperell, Anonymous and 6 others
+Edited by Jenni123, Charmed, Nate Pepperell, Shelley Branch and 5 others

 When you're trying to impress your boss, there are a few questions you should ask yourself.
 What kind of person is your boss?
 Where does he or she see potential?
 Why were you hired?
 How does your boss run the business?
 The word "boss" remains an overhead term for people filling a variety of positions, so there's no single job description that quite fits the term.
 Your boss might only supervise a few workers, run a department or be in charge of the whole company.
 Either way, your boss directs your work, reviews your performance and influences a large part of your work week.
 It would be a valuable career move to strive to impress your boss.

 You were hired in the first place because your boss saw potential in you.
 You don't need to only dwell on impressing your boss, but also show what you've got and keep building on it.
 Your work is an extension of your life, so by going the extra mile, developing your skills, building the right relationships with colleagues and delivering results, you'll not only impress your boss, you'll also improve your life and your happiness.
 Your boss will notice when you stand out from others because of all your hard work and the dedication you have shown.
 So be who you were hired to be.